kotlin-hands-on/hands-on/Getting Started with Ktor/03_responding-to-http-requests.md

 purposes this works well.

 The next step is to define our actual routing table, which in this case has a single entry `get("/)` responding to the `/` URL.
-When a user makes the request, we'll respond with the corresponding text, which is done using `respondText` and passing the content type.
+When a user makes the request, we'll respond with the corresponding text, which is done using `call.respondText` and passing the content type.
 In our case as can be seen, this is `text/plain`.

 Finally we start the server and pass as argument `wait` the value true so that the application doesn't immediately exit, i.e. it stays running until we kill it.